ubermanu/magefront/README.md

 1. Clone this repository
 2. Copy the `.env.test.dist` file to `.env.test` and fill in your Magento path
-3. Install the dependencies: `pnpm install`
+3. Install the dependencies: `bun install`
-4. Run the tests: `pnpm test`
+4. Run the tests: `bun test`